 The beach owes its unique landscape to the red and black volcanic rocks which contrast beautifully with the aquamarine sea.

 Dating back to the Bronze Age, this settlement was completely covered in volcanic ash during the eruption of 1627 BC.
-Excavation began in 1967 and a remarkable number of buildings, artwork and frescoes were uncovered that were well preserved by the ash.
+Excavation began in 1967 and a remarkable number of buildings, artwork, and frescoes were uncovered, all well preserved by the ash.